astropy/astropy/docs/io/registry.rst

 I/O Registry
 ============

+.. note:: The I/O registry is only meant to be used directly by users who want
+          to define their own custom readers/writers.
+Users who want to find out more about what formats are supported by :class:`~astropy.table.table.Table` by default should see
+          :ref:`table_io` (no formats are currently defined for :class:`~astropy.nddata.nddata.NDData`, but this will be added in future).

 The I/O registry is a sub-module used to define the readers/writers available for the :class:`~astropy.table.table.Table` and :class:`~astropy.nddata.nddata.NDData` classes.